 • Douching for thrush

-When examined by a gynecologist, a woman, regardless of age, can hear that it is necessary to pass an analysis for atypical cells.
+When examined by a gynecologist, a woman, regardless of age, may hear that she needs to be tested for atypical cells.
 Based on the results of this study, a diagnosis such as atypia is made or rejected.
-This term, which is not clear to many, requires detailed presentation in a simple and accessible language.
+This term, which is not understood by many, requires a detailed presentation in simple and accessible language.

-• The concept of "atypia" and the causes
+• The concept of “atypia” and its causes

 • Diagnostics and options for smear results

-The word "atypia" means a deviation from the norm, that is, something atypical, wrong.
+The word “atypia” means a deviation from the norm, that is, something atypical, incorrect.
 It can be applied in different directions.

-With regard to this concept in gynecology, it means various disorders at the cellular level in the tissues of the female genital organs.
-Accordingly, this is a certain set of certain signs by which the formation of abnormal cells of tissues and mucous membranes is clearly revealed.
+Regarding this concept in gynecology, it means various disorders at the cellular level in the tissues of the female genital organs.
+Accordingly, this is a certain set of specific signs that clearly reveal the formation of abnormal cells in tissues and mucous membranes.
 This can manifest itself both in their incorrect functioning and in their distorted structure.

 Most often, the disease occurs on the cervix, which is more susceptible to certain influences and damage.

-Atypia is considered a precancerous condition, but this is not yet oncology, and with timely and proper diagnosis, it responds well to treatment.
+Atypia is considered a precancerous condition, but it is not oncology and, with timely and proper diagnosis, responds well to treatment.

-The path to the body of the uterus is through its cervix.
-Due to the higher frequency of development of inflammatory processes in this organ, there is a greater risk of various kinds of anomalies and failures in the processes of cellular recovery.
-This leads initially to atypia.
+The path to the body of the uterus lies through its cervix.
+Due to the higher frequency of development of inflammatory processes in this organ, there is a greater risk of various types of anomalies and failures in the processes of cellular restoration.
+This initially leads to atypia.

-Atypical cells of the cervix are new cells of the cervical canal and cervical walls of irregular structure, while various disorders in their functioning, quantity and quality are noted.
+Atypical cervical cells are new cells of the cervical canal and cervical walls of irregular structure, and various disturbances in their functioning, quantity and quality are noted.

-This phenomenon in most cases is accompanied by a very rapid growth of neoplasms of abnormal layers of the cervical epithelium.
-In parallel with this, the blood supply in these areas also changes, vascular atypia appears, that is, distortion of the vessels.
+This phenomenon in most cases is accompanied by a very rapid growth of neoplasm of abnormal layers of the cervical epithelium.
+In parallel with this, the blood supply in these areas changes, and vascular atypia appears, that is, distortions of the blood vessels.

-Atypical vessels of the cervix are vessels that differ from normal ones in that their numerical increase and proliferation occurs.
-This process can be both a consequence and a culprit for the appearance of atypical cells.
+Atypical vessels of the cervix are vessels that differ from normal ones in that they increase in number and grow.
+This process can be both a consequence and the culprit in the appearance of atypical cells.

-Atypia of the cervix, like all other diseases, provides for the presence of a number of causes and processes that precede it, which are the impetus for the development of this ailment.
+Atypia of the cervix, like all other diseases, involves the presence of a number of preceding causes and processes that are the impetus for the development of this disease.

-There are quite a few of them, but the main and determining factors include the following factors:
+There are quite a few of them, but the main and determining factors include the following:

 All this leads to inflammatory processes in the epithelial layers and mucous membranes of the cervical walls.
 Subsequently, this inflammation, which was not cured in time, or was of some infectious nature, along with a number of additional factors (exacerbation of chronic diseases, lack of vitamins, etc.), causes cell changes.